Using AAII Portfolios

 - Equal dollar amounts are invested in each stock initially.

 - Decisions are made only at the end of each quarter.
-In order to react to the majority of earnings reports as soon as possible, quarterly reviews are made early in February, May, August, and November.
+In order to react to the majority of earnings reports as soon as possible, quarterly reviews are made in February, May, August, and November.

 - Best judgment is used for tenders or mergers, but all criteria must be obeyed.